Lollapuzzoola is a crossword tournament where players are judged on a combination of speed and accuracy.

 - This score is only applied if your puzzle is at least 50% accurate.
 Otherwise, people would be inclined to turn in an unfinished puzzle to get the time points without caring about wrong or blank squares.

-- Perfect Puzzle Bonus: Get a bonus of two hundred (200) points if your puzzle is totally accurate and you didn’t cheat.
+- Perfect Puzzle Bonus: Get a bonus of one hundred (100) points if your puzzle is totally accurate and you didn’t cheat.

 Example 2.
 If you used ten minutes but only got 120 of squares right, you would get no points for time (120 is less than half of 290), and a total of 1200 points for your correct squares.

-N.B.: Missing one square is ultimately a loss of 210 points – and that’s three and-a-half minute worth of time.
+N.B.: Missing one square is ultimately a loss of 110 points – and that’s almost two minutes worth of time.
 Check your work!

 What about rebus squares?
 Do you do that sort of thing?